Richey Edwards: Career

 Edwards suffered from severe depression, and was open about it in interviews.
 He self-harmed, mainly through stubbing cigarettes on his arms and cutting himself: "When I cut myself I feel so much better.
 All the little things that might have been annoying me suddenly seem so trivial because I'm concentrating on the pain.
 I'm not a person who can scream and shout so this is my only outlet.
 It's all done very logically."
 On 15 May 1991, after a gig at the Norwich Arts Centre, NME journalist Steve Lamacq questioned how serious Edwards was about his art; Edwards responded by carving the words "4 Real" into his forearm with a razor blade.
 The injury required eighteen stitches.

 Edwards also suffered from insomnia, and used alcohol to help himself sleep at night.
 Before the release of The Holy Bible in 1994, he checked into Whitchurch Hospital and later the Priory hospital, missing out on some of the promotional work for the album and forcing the band to appear as a three piece at the Reading Festival and T in the Park.
 Following his release from the Priory in September, Manic Street Preachers toured Europe with Suede and Therapy? for what would be their last time with Edwards.
 Edwards' final live appearance was at the London Astoria, on 21 December 1994.
-The concert ended with the band smashing their equipment and damaging the lighting system, prompted by Edwards' violent destruction of his guitar towards the end of set closer "You Love Us".
-On 23 January 1995, Edwards gave his last interview to Japanese music magazine Music Life.
+The concert ended with the band smashing their equipment and destroying almost the entire lighting system, prompted by Edwards' violent destruction of his guitar towards the end of set closer "You Love Us".